the-turing-way/the-turing-way/communications/GSoC-applications/GSoC-2023/2023-GSoC-Final-Report-arya.md

 ## Acknowledgements

-I would like to express my gratitude to my mentors, Malvika Sharan and Johanna Bayer, for their support and guidance throughout the entire GSoC period.
+I would like to express my gratitude to my mentors, [Malvika Sharan](https://github.com/malvikasharan) and [Johanna Bayer](https://github.com/likeajumprope), for their support and guidance throughout the entire GSoC period.

-## Concluding Thoughts
+## Conclusion

 Participating in GSoC has been a wonderful learning experience for me.
 I have gained valuable knowledge and skills during this period.